2-3kg per 3m row

 In hot weather, mist chilli plants to increase humidity and deter red spider mites.

 Chillies will be ready to pick from late summer.
-For the mildest flavour, pick chillies while they’re still green, leave them mature for more heat.
+For the mildest flavour, pick chillies while they’re still green, leave them to mature for more heat.

 Preparing and cooking chillies

 Chillies add heat and flavour to curries, stir-fries and chilli con carne.
 Remove the seeds for less of a kick.
 Never touch your face or eyes while picking or preparing chillies.

 Chillies can be dried, prepared with garlic and oil to make a paste or pickled in vinegar.
 Store dried chillies in an airtight jar in a cool, dark place, or chop them roughly to make chilli flakes.

 Blossom-end rot is a result of erratic watering.